 - 1/4 cup of chopped pecans

-Crumble the butter into the flour, add in the brown sugar, oats and pecans.
+For the topping, crumble the butter into the flour, add in the brown sugar, oats and pecans.
 Sprinkle evenly on top of the batter of both loaves and lightly pat it into the batter.
-Bake as noted above.

 Cook's Notes: I used White Lily brand flour and Sugary Sam brand of canned cut sweet potatoes in syrup, drained and mashed.
 For the crumble, I used Coach's Oats brand of quick cooking oatmeal.
 To make pumpkin bread, substitute two (15 ounce) cans of 100% pure pumpkin like Libby's brand.